peterbom86/Nibelung/src/app/components/faction/Faction_Identities.md

 ### Wood Elves (Green)
 - Controlling terrain
-- Caring less about traditional objectives
+- Caring less about traditional objectives (enemies might not even get full points?)
 - Hit and Run tactics
 - Powerful units and heroes
 - Can have trouble holding ground
+- Wants to delay the game by using hit'n'run tactics during the early and mid-game, then using their ramped resources to recruit massive forest creatures to stomp the enemy in the late game,
+- Quite bad at assasinating the enemy encampment, except maybe very late game where they can run rampant.

 # Magic identities of each of the factions